Pro-Test: Tackling Animal Rights in the UK

 In October 2004, the Save the Newchurch Guinea Pigs (SNGP) campaign, against a family-run guinea pig breeder, peaks when the Animal Rights Militia (ARM) dig up and steal the remains of Gladys Hammond, mother-in-law of one of the owners.
 This is a new low for animal rights extremists, and a major turning point in the public perception of animal rights groups.

-In July 2005, Oxford students are rocked when an incendiary device containing approximately 3 gallons of gasoline is set off inside the student-run college boathouses causing approximately $1,000,000 worth of damages.
+In July 2005, Oxford students are rocked when an incendiary device containing approximately 3 gallons of gasoline is set off inside the student-run college boathouses causing approximately £500,000 ($1,000,000 in 2005) worth of damages.
 Over the next six months more bombs are planted in colleges and under cars, while students going about their daily university life are shouted at and harassed by animal rights activists standing outside the science area with megaphones.
 A climate of fear and intimidation descends upon Oxford University.

 January 2006, Laurie Pycroft, a 16-year old from nearby Swindon, is walking through Oxford during an animal rights demonstration.
 Frustrated by the lies and tactics of animal rights groups he buys a pen and paper and creates a small sign saying “Support Progress: Build the Oxford Lab.”
 He receives a torrent of abuse from the demonstrators and some encouragement from passersby.
 Days later he announces his intentions to hold a rally in support of the lab, and in defense of life-saving research using animals.
 He plans his demonstration for the same day as SPEAK’s national animal rights march in Oxford.
 A couple of students get in touch with Laurie to offer help in rallying student support, and quickly a group of undergraduates, postgraduates, and Laurie, come together to form the initial Pro-Test committee.

 With the rally only four weeks away the committee works hard to garner student support and raise awareness of the event in the local and national press.
-Tom Holder and Iain Simpson form the Pro-Test press team, and are instantly bombarded with demands for interviews by local, national and even international radio, TV and print media – the creation of a student movement in support of animal research is unprecedented, especially at a time when public interest regarding animal research is at a high due to acts of animal rights extremism.
+The newly formed press team are instantly bombarded with demands for interviews by local, national and even international radio, TV and print media – the creation of a student movement in support of animal research is unprecedented, especially at a time when public interest regarding animal research is at a high due to acts of animal rights extremism.

 February 25th 2006 – The day of the Pro-Test march arrives; and the police are out in force should trouble brew between the Pro-Test and SPEAK demonstrators.
 The media are also ready, with Pro-Test hitting national news in headlines such as “Rival protesters set for bitter clash over animal testing lab”.
 Pro-Test speakers include: Evan Harris, the Liberal Democrat MP for Oxford; and Dr. Simon Festing, Director of Research Defence Society, and Tipu Aziz and John Stein, Oxford neurosurgeons who were two of the few scientists willing to speak out in support of medical research;.
 Nearly 1,000 supporters turn out for the Pro-Test rally compared with little over 200 for the SPEAK march.
 Students and scientists had been given their chance to fight back against animal rights groups in the UK, and they did it admirably, with news headlines of “The Silent Majority Find a Voice” and “Teenager leads fight back against anti-vivisectionists”.